ALM-Rangers/Countdown-Widget-Extension/README.md

 ## Contributors

-We thank the following contributor(s) for this widget: Mathias Olausson and Wouter de Kort.
+We thank the following contributor(s) for this widget: Fabien Lavocat, Henry Been, Derek Keeler, Oliver Smit, Mathias Olausson, Mikael Krief, and Wouter de Kort.

 ## Notices
 Notices for certain third party software included in this solution are provided here: [Third Party Notice](ThirdPartyNotices.txt).